 Independent of the Journal project, Larry Haskin of Washington University undertook the monumental task of producing VHS copies of the Apollo video tapes and it was my great good fortune that Larry completed his work just about the time that the Journal was getting underway.
-Later, Mark Gray produced high-quaiity digitizations of the video and film records in the collections of the US National Archives.
+Later, Mark Gray produced high-quality digitizations of the video and film records in the collections of the US National Archives.
 Mark's work has been critical to development of the Journal.
 Diana Ryan of the NASA Johnson Audio Office prepared a set of Apollo audio tapes for use in this review; and Carolyn Ng and the people of the photo group at the National Space Science Data Center at the NASA Goddard Spaceflight Center were of great help in assembling a collection of Apollo photographs.
 In about 2004, NASA Johnson began a project to scan the original Apollo film which, since the first set of duplicates were made shortly after the missions, has been carefully protected in cold storage.
 Kipp Teague has worked with JSC personnel to secure full-resolution copies of the scans for his Project Apollo Image Gallery, the ALSJ and the AFJ.
 Kipp has also done all appropriate post-processing of the digital files and has created the 300-DPI (OF300) linked from the various ALSJ Image Libraries.
 Except for pictures taken during training, most of the original photographs used in the Journal were, of course, taken by the astronauts.
 The Team Leader for Apollo photography was Dr. Frederick J. Doyle.
 Paul Coan, Gary Seloff, and Kevin Marsh at Johnson released on the World Wide Web digital versions of the PAO collection of Apollo photographs.
 Mike Gentry and the staff of Media Services at NASA Johnson have been of great help in researching various issues related to the mission photographs.